-Career Services provides services to assist students as they prepare for careers.
-Career Services is located in upper level Corum Student Union and is open from 8:30 a.m. to 5 p.m.
-After hours, appointments can be scheduled by calling 616.222.1433 or e-mail at career@ cornerstone.edu.
+Career Services provides several services to assist students as they prepare for future careers.
+Career Services is located on the second floor of the Corum Student Union and is open from 9:00 a.m. to 5:00 p.m.
+After hours appointments can be scheduled by calling 616.222.1433 or e-mailing career@ cornerstone.edu.